SnoutBug/steam-play-linux/README.md

 # Why

-Some developers might decide that their game does not sufficiently good enough on Linux and decide to not make a Linux version public.
+Some developers might decide that their game does not run sufficiently good on Linux and will in turn not make a Linux version public.
-However they still want to provide some more tech-savvy people access for testing purposes.
+However they still want to provide some more tech-savvy people access for testing purposes packaged with the windows version.

+Steam play linux allows you to launch native linux games packaged as a windows game by reading the launch options.
+This should also enable all steam functions, such as cloud saves, achievements, time tracking and rich presence, should the game support that.

 # License
 This work is licensed under CC0.
 See [LICENSE](LICENSE):